 When a truck driver violates these hours of service regulations, he puts everyone on the road in danger.
 Fatigue is just as dangerous as driving while impaired, since it slows down reaction times, reduces good judgment, and causes many wrecks.
 While federal regulators can impose harsh fines on drivers and companies that violate hours of service laws, they do little to compensate people injured by such recklessness.

-If you or a loved one has been injured by a truck driver, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to speak to a top NYC truck accident attorney.
+If you or a loved one has been injured by a truck driver in New York, call Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353 to speak to a top NYC truck accident attorney.
 We’ll hold the driver accountable for what happened.

 There are strict limits in place on how many hours a truck driver can work to help prevent fatigued driving.
 These HOS limits are: